gputtley/BDTFakeFactors/README.md

 This similarly has batch and verbosity options.
 There are also options to load the subtraction models from the BDTs folder, where after running the BDT will be stored in a pickle file.
 This will create datasets named with subtracted.

+You can also use the shift option which takes in up or down to shift the amount of MC subtracted up or down by 10\%.

 ## Running reweights - simple

 To run the reweights simply you can run the following command.